Where are koalas and their habitat?

-Within the coastal belt there are significant koala habitat areas at
+Within the coastal belt there are significant koala habitat areas at:

-In the hinterland, significant koala habitat has been identified in
+In the hinterland, significant koala habitat has been identified in:

-Our plant communities that typically form koala habitat are
+Our plant communities that typically form koala habitat are:

 Koalas favour different food trees depending on environmental conditions, such as drought.

-Koalas are difficult to spot in the tree canopy and apart from hearing koala calls, their presence is determined by faecal pellets (scats) which are smooth, oval shaped and 2-3 cm long and have a strong eucalyptus smell.
+You may hear a kola call or their presence is determined by faecal pellets (scats).
+These are smooth, oval shaped and 2-3 cm long and have a strong eucalyptus smell.
 Lumpy scats can possibly indicate ill health.